 InterContinental Hayman Island Resort is a cashless resort.
 Cash is no longer accepted on island and all transactions are processed via credit card.

 All credit card payments, including advance purchase rates, incur a merchant service fee of 3.0% for Diners Club and 1.5% for all other credit card transactions, in addition to the total amount payable.
+Please note on public holidays, a 15% surcharge will apply to all bills.

 Resort Dress Code